kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: When I open TurtleCoind on a Mac, I get an error `Illegal instruction: 4`.
 How can I fix it?**

     A: This is a known issue with older macs or un-updated macs.
-The current advice is to use the new build which should fix it for most people - http://latest.turtlecoin.lol .
-If this doesn't fix it, compiling on your machine may fix it.
-See the instructions here - https://github.com/turtlecoin/turtlecoin#apple .
-The new build should work on machines High Sierra or upwards, unless they are quite old.
-Machines from 2013 have been confirmed working, whilst an older 2010 machine does not.
+Try entering this into a terminal - `curl -sL "https://raw.githubusercontent.com/turtlecoin/turtlecoin/master/multi_installer.sh" | bash` This automated script should compile the software itself, and place the binaries in ./src once done.
+See https://github.com/turtlecoin/turtlecoin#ubuntu-1604-and-macos-1010 for more info.

-## Other
+## GUI Wallet(s)

 * **Q: Are there any GUI wallets?**